 The Mountains and Cloud/Rain Forest

-If you’re visiting the mountains, you will need to bring long sleeve shirts, a sweater, closed toe shoes, socks and long pants.
+If you’re visiting the mountains or cloud forests, you will need to bring long sleeve shirts, a sweater, closed toe shoes, socks and long pants.
 It gets quite chilly at night and when it rains so you’ll want to come prepared.
 The coldest temperatures in Costa Rica have been recorded at 15F (9C) at Chirripo National Park in the Talamanca Mountain Range.

 The City (Central Valley like San Jose, Alajuela, Cartago and Heredia)

-The city doesn’t get as cold as in the high mountains but it does get pretty chilly.
+The city doesn’t get as cold as in the high mountains but it can get fairly cool.
 Bring long pants, a sweater, socks and closed toe shoes.
 The Central Valley area has a pretty comfortable climate all year long and during rainy season, you can snuggle up with a blanket and cup of hot chocolate or tea.
+At night, it can get around the 60’s.

 If you go up in the mountains of the Central Valley like the Poas or Irazu area, it gets very cold.
 A sweatshirt is a must!